 This is an interesting question, one that I have been pondering for several months because it seems I am often struck with creative inspiration at inopportune times, like when I need sleep.

-Elizabeth Gilbert, author of Eat, Pray, Love addresses this question in fascinating Ted Talk on Creativity.
+Elizabeth Gilbert, author of Eat, Pray, Love addresses this question in a fascinating Ted Talk on Creativity.
 I encourage anyone interested in the sources of their own creative process to watch it.

 In case you skipped it, she discusses the Ancient Greeks view of creative inspiration as they relied on muses.
 Creative Greeks believed that they were merely conduits of a message or artistic inspiration which they then relayed.
 Even Homer opens The Odyssey with the lines, “Muse, tell me of the man of many wiles.”
 He then relates Odysseus’ story through his poetry.